willcrichton/rust-book/src/ch04-05-ownership-recap.md

 If you want to review how moves work, re-read [Chapter 4.1][ch04-01].

 Borrowing a variable (creating a reference to it) temporarily removes some of the variable's permissions.
-An immutable borrow creates an immutable reference, and also disables the borrowed data from being mutated.
+An immutable borrow creates an immutable reference, and also disables the borrowed data from being mutated or moved.
 For example, printing an immutable reference is ok:

 ```aquascope,permissions,stepper,boundaries
 #fn main() {